majikthise911/E-Commerce_Net_Prophet_Forecasting/README.md

-# Unit 10: Forecasting Net Prophet
+Forecasting Net Prophet

 ![Decorative image.](Images/unit-10-readme-photo.png)

 ## Background

-You’re a growth analyst at [MercadoLibre](http://investor.mercadolibre.com/investor-relations).
+[MercadoLibre](http://investor.mercadolibre.com/investor-relations).
 With over 200 million users, MercadoLibre is the most popular e-commerce site in Latin America.
-You've been tasked with analyzing the company's financial and user data in clever ways to help the company grow.
-So, you want to find out if the ability to predict search traffic can translate into the ability to successfully trade the stock.
+This repo seeks to analyzing the company's financial and user data in clever ways to help the company grow.
+The goal is to find out if the ability to predict search traffic can translate into the ability to successfully trade the stock.

-In a bid to drive revenue, you’ll produce a Jupyter notebook that contains your data preparation, your analysis, and your visualizations for all the time series data that the company needs to understand.
-You’ll use text and comments to document your findings.
-And, you’ll answer the question prompts in the instructions.
-Specifically, this notebook should contain the following:

 - Visual depictions of seasonality (as measured by Google Search traffic) that are of interest to the company.